drwetter/testssl.sh/doc/testssl.1.md

 use.
 Please note that it overrides completely the builtin path of testssl.sh which means that you will only test against the bundles you point to.
 Also you might want to use ~/utils/create_ca_hashes.sh to create the hashes for HPKP.
 * MAX_SOCKET_FAIL: A number which tells testssl.sh how often a TCP socket connection may fail before the program gives up and terminates.
 The default is 2.
+* MAX_OSSL_FAIL: A number which tells testssl.sh how often an OpenSSL s_client connect may fail before the program gives up and terminates.
+The default is 2.
+* MAX_HEADER_FAIL: A number which tells testssl.sh how often a HTTP GET request over OpenSSL may return an empty file before the program gives up and terminates.
+The default is 3.

 [comment]: # CAPATH